Everything Apple announced in its WWDC keynote - 9to5Mac

 Apple’s WWDC 2020 was packed full of new announcements, moving from topic to topic at a swift pace.
 The announcements included iOS 14, macOS 11 Big Sur, and so much more.
-Read on as we recap everything Apple announced at WWDC today.
+Read on as we recap everything Apple announced at WWDC in this week’s special edition of top stories.

 iOS 14